DeanLemans/deanlemans.github.io/_posts/2024-10-10-Dean-Lemans.md

 tags: [portofolio]
 pin: true
 ---
->A shorter and more consize about me is available at [about](https://deanlemans.github.io/about/) post {: .prompt-tip }
+>A shorter and more consize about me is available at [about me](https://deanlemans.github.io/about-me/) tab.
+{: .prompt-tip }

 # Hello!
-I am Dean Lemans and I'm a software development student at [sintlucas](https://www.sintlucas.nl/) I'm currently trying to become a indie game developer
+I am Dean Lemans and I'm a software development student at [sintlucas](https://www.sintlucas.nl/) I'm currently trying to become a indie game developer.

 ![me](/assets/img/personal/avatar-2.jpg)
 _Me_